Combined Military Hospital Rawalpindi

 The Combined Military Hospital Rawalpindi is a tertiary care military hospital in Rawalpindi.
-It is the largest hospital owned by Pakistan Army and Pakistan Armed Forces.
+It is the largest hospital owned and operated by the Pakistan Army and Pakistan Armed Forces.
 It provides specialized treatment to the armed forces personnel and their immediate families.

 Hospital facilities

 It is an A Class Combined Military Hospital.
 It is the chief medical hospital of the cantonment area of Rawalpindi, along with being a Military Hospital for the Armed Forces of Pakistan.

-This 1000 bed hospital mainly looks after the surgical diseases and caters for all ranks of the Armed Forces.
+This hospital primarily provides surgical care and serves personnel of all ranks across the Armed Forces, with a capacity of 1,000 beds.

-This hospital has these healthcare units in it: